AaronAppel/QwerkE_Framework/README.md

 # QwerkE_Framework
-*This project is a work in progess*
+*This project is a work in progess and is continually in an unstable state*
 Qwerk Engine is a simple framework that developers can use to build games.

 There are simple systems like rendering, audio, input, etc, that can be utilized or replaced with custom systems as you wish.